tldr-pages/tldr/pages/common/eksctl.md

 # eksctl

-> The official CLI for Amazon EKS
+> The official CLI for Amazon EKS.
 > More information: <https://eksctl.io/>.

 - Create a basic cluster: